 An investigational device invented at Sanford Health that helps high-risk vascular disease patients has been granted a breakthrough device designation by the U.S. Food and Drug Administration because it fills an unmet need.

-It is designed to treat a thoracoabdominal aortic aneurysm, or TAAA.
+Patrick Kelly, M.D., a Sanford Health vascular surgeon, invented the aortic stent graft system designed to treat a thoracoabdominal aortic aneurysm, or TAAA.
 That is a complex condition that causes a dangerous bulging of the aorta extending from the chest down into the abdomen.
-The condition typically involves the branch arteries that supply blood to multiple internal organs.
+It typically involves the branch arteries that supply blood to multiple internal organs.
 Left untreated, the aneurysm can rupture and cause sudden death.

 “We’ve helped bring all of those sites together to have a common database that we’re collecting and analyzing.
-And we’re also taking our lessons learned from a case in New York and applying it to a case Sioux Falls, for example, and just learning together as we go through it,” said Katie Pohlson, who oversees regulatory issues for Sanford Health’s commercialization team.
+And we’re also taking our lessons learned from a case in New York and applying it to a case Sioux Falls, for example, and just learning together as we go through it,” Pohlson said.

 The approach isn’t unique, but the results of the collaboration are.

 “We’ve just done a good job of establishing this network of independent PS-IDE sites and bringing it further than most people.
 Most people just focus on one individual site,” she said.
 “We’ve been able to build a team of cooperative investigators to bring this forward.”

 One of them, Geoffrey Answini, M.D., a cardiothoracic surgeon at The Christ Hospital in Cincinnati hopes to soon be able to offer the stent graft to his patients.
 He recently spent two days with Dr. Kelly learning how to build and deploy the device.